CITRIS Director of Development at UC Berkeley

 Berkeley is committed to hiring and developing staff who want to work in a high performing culture that supports the outstanding work of our faculty and students.
 In deciding whether to apply for a staff position at Berkeley, candidates are strongly encouraged to consider the alignment of the Berkeley Workplace Culture with their potential for success at http://jobs.berkeley.edu/why-berkeley.html.

-30% Plans, schedules, and implements fundraising projects and programs, including specific programs such as annual fund to raise CITRIS’s visibility among prospective donors and partners, and targeted engagement of major prospects.
+30% Plans, organizes, and implements fundraising projects and programs, including specific programs such as annual fund solicitations, events to raise CITRIS’s visibility among prospective donors and partners, and targeted engagement of major prospects.
 These programs must be developed with the CITRIS multi-campus ecosystem in mind.

-30% Identifies, cultivates, solicits and/or stewards donors.
+30% Identifies, cultivates, solicits and stewards major gift prospects and donors.
 Collaborates with colleagues and centers on all CITRIS campuses to advance coordinated strategies for donors and prospects who are interested in multiple campus activities.
+Make at least 10 – 15 substantive contacts per month (e.g., significant moves that advance a relationship).
+Qualify major gift prospects and solicit gifts directly.
 May attend functions, meetings and serve on internal/external committees as a representative of CITRIS and the Banatao Institute.

 10% Writes proposals for solicitation of individual and/or foundation prospects.
 Evaluates programs using financial feasibility studies and market research, including planning and evaluating annual solicitation programs and making recommendations for improvements.

-- Thorough working knowledge and understanding of fundraising, donor relations and public relations concepts, principles, techniques, procedures and practices.
+- Advanced knowledge of all aspects of fundraising, donor relations and public relations.

-- Thorough knowledge of applicable laws, rules, regulations, policies, et cetera.
+- Advanced knowledge of applicable laws, rules, regulations, institutional policies, et cetera.

-- Thorough written, oral and interpersonal communication skills, including political acumen, to build and maintain effective working relationship at all organizational levels and with outside constituencies.
+- Advanced written, oral and interpersonal communication skills, including political acumen to establish and maintain good working relationships throughout the organization and with outside constituencies.

-- Skills to meet or exceed fundraising goals and objectives.
+- Skill to meet or exceed fundraising goals and objectives.

 - Bachelors degree in related area and/or equivalent experience/training.